MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-backup-biztalk-server-job.md

     2.  **Name**: The default is **BTS**.
 The name is used as part of the backup file name.

     3.  **Location of backup files**: Replace '*\<destination path>*' with the full path (the path must include the single quotes) to the computer and folder where you want to back up the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] databases.

+    4. There are also three optional parameters:

+      -  **Force full backup after partial backup failures** (@ForceFullBackupAfterPartialSetFailure): The default is **0** when not specified, which means that if a log backup fails, no full backups are done until the next full backup frequency interval is reached.
+Replace with **1** if you want a full backup to be made whenever a log backup failure occurs.
+      -  **Local time hour for the backup process to run**: The default is NULL when not specified, which means that backup job is not associated with the time zone of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] computer and therefore runs at midnight UTC time (0000).
+If you want to backup to run at a particular hour in the time zone of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] computer, enter an integer value from 0 (midnight) to 23 (11 PM) as the local time hour for the **BackupHour** parameter.
+      -  **Use local time** (@UseLocalTime): This is an extra parameter that you can also add that tells the procedure to use local time.
+The default value is 0.
+If set to 0, then it uses current UTC time – GETUTCDATE() – 2007-05-04 01:34:11.933.
+If set to 1, then it uses local time – GETDATE() – 2007-05-03 18:34:11.933

         > [!IMPORTANT]
         >  -   If you specify a local path, then you have to manually copy all the files to the same folder on the destination system whenever the Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job creates new files.